Wax Bomb - one of my top sellers

 Shutterstock

-Shutterstock (SS) is a subscription only site, and pays very little per download, but they can add up fast, especially with recently uploaded images.
-They are my top earning site by a large margin.
+Shutterstock (SS) is a mostly subscription site, and generally pays very little per download, but they can add up fast, especially with recently uploaded images (not so much by 2020 anymore).
+They are my top earning site by a large margin (less of a large margin in 2020).
 I also have a few video files for sale here.

-the link to my portfolio on Shutterstock is :
+the link to my ex portfolio on Shutterstock is :

 Pancaketom's portfolio on Shutterstock